kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/02 - Can poetry really predict anything/Fire And Ice.md

 I hold with those who favor fire.
 ```

-He thinks the world will end in fire and agrees with the ones which say that.
+He thinks the world will end in fire and agrees with the ones who think the same.

 ```
 But if it had to perish twice,